 Burrow came to life last weekend against the Chiefs for 258 yards and two TDs.
 The Bengals have remained committed to the passing attack despite the absence of Tee Higgins and the re-acclimation of hold-in Ja'Marr Chase.
 They are the No. 1 most-pass-happy offense in the NFL, with a 7.3% dropback rate over expected (DBOE).

-We will see if Cincinnati gets Higgins back this weekend, but the connection between Chase and Burrow should run hot against the Commanders.
+We will see if Cincinnati gets Higgins back, but the connection between Chase and Burrow should run hot against the Commanders.
 Washington has one of the worst cornerback trios in the NFL, allowing a league-leading three passing TDs per game.

 Burrow UPGRADES to QB6 status and is a SMASH play.